What Are the Side Effects of CAR T-cell Therapy?

 |1 to 4 weeks after therapy||“Second Wave”||If immunotherapy affects the brain, symptoms may appear one to four weeks after therapy and last between two to four days.|

 |2 weeks to 1 month after therapy||Recovery||Patients begin to recover from the first and second wave of symptoms starting two weeks after treatment.
 However, some patients’ symptoms may last up to one month following therapy.|

 How Are Side Effects Treated?

 For patients diagnosed with mesothelioma, some common cancer treatment methods (such as radiation and surgery) may not be enough to slow or stop the spread of tumors.
 Or, patients may not be able to withstand the physical rigors of the side effects of these treatments.
-For these patients, immunotherapy’s side effects are often more treatable and less severe.
-Too, doctors generally have extensive experience treating their related side effects like fever and low blood pressure.
+Immunotherapy’s side effects are often more treatable and less severe for these patients.
+Too doctors generally have extensive experience treating their related side effects like fever and low blood pressure.

 For the symptoms of CRS, acetaminophen and IV fluids are commonly prescribed.
 Other supportive treatments include steroids for patients with encephalopathy (or other CAR T cell-related brain damage).
-As symptoms post-treatment may be mild before becoming more dangerous, many doctors maintain communication with patients for a few months after being discharged.
+As symptoms post-treatment may be mild before becoming more dangerous, many doctors communicate with patients for a few months after discharge.